carlosp420/nymphalidae_diversification/response_to_reviewers.md

 The authors should mention that the ideal approach would accommodate uncertainty by sampling from a distribution of trees which reflected the variation in confidence in various parts of the tree (such as a Bayesian posterior distribution or a bootstrap sample).
 See Holder,M. and Lewis,P.O.
 (2003) Phylogeny estimation: traditional and Bayesian approaches.
 Nat.
 Rev. Genet., 4, 275–284

+**2. Response:**

 > We have specified that the sample of trees was taken from the Bayesian run in Wahlberg et al., 2009.

+**3. Reviewer's Comment:**

+Middle of paragraph (and throughout the manuscript): revise the tree sampling to “...therefore randomly sampled 1000 trees from the posterior distribution”; in the remainder of the manuscript, refer to these as the “1000 sampled trees”, not “1000 random trees”, which can take on a very different meaning.

+**3. Response:**

+> We have corrected some sentences in the manuscript to specify that we are referring to the same set of 1000 trees.